 Just pace yourself, remember first principles, stay focused, and you’ll do fine.

 I clicked “End Test” and all I could see was “Congratulations!”.
 Dazed.
 I just got up and walked out of the test center.
 It reminded me of finishing a fight.
 No emotion.
 Just glad to be done.
+The pain was mostly due to general test-focus.
+It wasn’t an excruciatingly hard test, but I felt zapped nonetheless.
 When I got into my car, my happiness bubbled up.
 I did what I came to do.
 And I’m just glad I don’t have to be like the poor guy in the test center waiting room.
 Because I’m not exactly sure how I would study for another test.

 What’s next?
 I’m already studying for my AWS Big Data Specialty and AWS Certified Solutions Architect – Professional exams.
 The latter is supposed to make your brain melt.
 It’s notorious as AWS’s hardest exam.
 A friend of mine has all 5 AWS certifications and dreads when he has to take this exam for his AWS certification renewal.
 But I’m game.
 Taking the AWS Certified Solutions Architect was well worth it, and I’m excited to keep pushing my skills and knowledge around the AWS ecosystem.